dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR00.md

 Collections are objects that can be queried and modified using properties and methods, but they are also containers that hold similar objects.
 A collection fundamentally is similar to a symbol table; you can work with a symbol table and add new objects to it, but you can't create a new symbol table.
 All the collections that you need in order to work with AutoCAD objects are defined as part of the AutoCAD ActiveX API.
 For example, a Layers collection contains all of the Layer objects in a drawing, and a Documents collection contains all the open drawings (or Document objects) in the current AutoCAD session.
 You can get an object from a collection using the Item method, add a new object to a collection using the Add method, and remove an object from a collection using the Delete method.

-1-2『这里的 Collections 概念很重要的，而且获取到两个关键数据集：图层的 Collections、CAD 当前打开的图纸的 Collections。Collections 做一张术语卡片。（2021-03-06）』—— 已完成
+1-2『这里的 Collections 概念很重要的，而且获取到两个关键数据集：1）图层的 Collections，2）CAD 当前打开的图纸的 Collections。Collections 做一张术语卡片。（2021-03-06）』—— 已完成

 If you want to step through a collection and perform a set of statements on each object, you can use the `vlax-for` AutoLISP function, which is similar to the `foreach` function.
 The following shows the syntax of the vlax-for function: